mibur1/psy111/book/statistics/3_Logistic_Reg/1_Logistic_regression.md

 sns.regplot(x="age", y="display", data=df);
 ```

-As you can see, the linear regression model is not particularly suitable for our research question.
-Around 80 months, the predicted values of Y exceed 1, which doesn't make sense in this context.
-Since our dependent variable is dichotomous (pass/fail), we need a model that restricts predicted values to fall between 0 and 1, such as logistic regression.
+As you can see, linear regression struggles with binary outcomes.
+Beyond approximately 80 months, predicted values exceed 1, which is not valid for probabilities.
+Since our dependent variable is dichotomous (e.g., pass/fail), we need a model that restricts predicted values to fall between 0 and 1, such as logistic regression.

 ## Logistic Regression

-Logistic regression naturally keeps predicted probabilities between 0 and 1, making it more suitable for our research question.
-As always, there are several options for us to use.
-Today, we will use the `LogisticRegression()` class from scikit-learn.
+Logistic regression naturally ensures that predicted probabilities stay between 0 and 1.
+In this tutorial, we will use the `LogisticRegression()` class from scikit-learn for modeling.

 ```{code-cell}
 import numpy as np